 The area is zoned for multi-use, so the design cleverly creates a study on the ground floor with a separate entry connected to a bedroom and bathroom upstairs.
 This arrangement has the potential to the leased separately down the track and is in keeping with the other commercial premises on Geroge Street.
 The addition also takes advantage of the right of way to the rear to incorporate a garage for off-street parking.

 To deal with the three street frontages, the home is built out of red brick, creating a solid edge to the home, but also referencing tuck-pointed brickwork on the original home.
 A smattering of glazed bricks adds a special touch to the facade as it rises up to the same height as surrounding commercial buildings.
 Concrete lintels are also a nod towards original home's brick lintel details.
-The charcoal steel cladding of the link and upper storey effectively receed into the background, letting the brickwork blend in with its neighbours.
+The COLORBOND® steel cladding in Monument of the link and upper storey effectively recede into the background, letting the brickwork blend in with its neighbours.

 Several clever design moves help the home feel more spacious on its tight site.
 An internal courtyard lets light into the new living spaces, while the same floor finish continues from inside to out with a flush threshold, making the two space feel connected.